opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/images_image_v2.md

 * `owner` - (Optional) The owner (UUID) of the image.

-* `properties` - (Optional) a map of key/value pairs to match an image with.
-  All specified properties must be matched.

 * `size_min` - (Optional) The minimum size (in bytes) of the image to return.

 * `size_max` - (Optional) The maximum size (in bytes) of the image to return.